microsoftarchive/wlist/README.md

 # wlist

 A command-line tool for interacting with Wunderlist’s REST- and JSON-based API.
-It’s currently under initial development, but is already useful as a developer exploration tool, especially when used with the `-t` flag to display the `curl` statements used.
+It’s currently under initial development, but is already useful as a developer exploration tool, especially when used with the `-v` flag to display the `curl` statements used.

 ![Screenshoot of wlist](screenshot.png)